katieweinstein/ontherun/README.md

 Extract your data from Garmin Connect as a .csv file using the following instructions from Garmin's site:

-Export all uploaded activities as a CSV file
+Export all RUNNING activities as a CSV file:

 1. Sign in to your Garmin Connect account